-In terms of using the system to help with the implementation of water use authorisations the following National Water Act (Act 36 of 1998) (NWA) sections were considered:
+In terms of using the system to help with the implementation of water use authorisations the following National Water Act sections were considered:

-Section 21 which details both consumptive and non-consumptive water uses:

-- Section 41 which requires that all water uses listed in Section 21 of the NWA be authorised; whether it be under General Authorisation (GA), Existing Lawful Use (ELU) or a water use licence (WUL); - Section 28 of the NWA which sets out the essential requirements of water use authorisations; and - Section 29 which sets the conditions which need to be met in the authorisations issued.
+- Section 21 which details both consumptive and nonconsumptive water uses; - Section 41 which requires that all water uses listed in Section 21 of the Act be authorised; whether it be under General Authorisation, existing lawful use, or a water license - Section 28 of the Act which sets out the essential requirements of water use authorisations; and - Section 29 which sets the conditions which need to be met in the authorisations issued.
 It is these conditions that the IWQM system would help in implementation.